Florida Learner's Permit Requirements 2026: Fees, Online Testing & Step-by-Step Application

 Dec 15, 2025

-Permit Costs and Course Requirements by Age
+Permit Courses and Requirements by Age

 In Florida, the path to a license is different for teens and adults, affecting whether a permit is needed and which mandatory course you must take.